 The City of Madison adopted an Equity Impact Model in 2013.
 This was in response to the Race to Equity report on the state of racial disparities in Dane County.
 The City of Seattle Alliance on Race and Equity provided equity training to city staff.
 The City Clerk's Office was the first city agency to use an Equity Lens to develop its work plan.
-They received help from the Department of Civil Rights and Public Health of Madison and Dane County.
+The Department of Civil Rights and Public Health of Madison and Dane County helped.